PetroPliuta/docker/README.md

 `docker stop splynx-container`

 ---
 Splynx web interface will be available on the 80/tcp port of the host.
 You can change this by changing docker create command.
 Change **-p 80:80** to **\-p host_port:container_port** .
 For instance if you write **-p 8080:80**, Splynx will be available on the 8080 port of the host.
-Default login/password is admin/docker.
+Default login/password = admin/docker.

 Links:
 * Systemd - https://hub.docker.com/r/jrei/systemd-ubuntu/